 Waialae Iki Neighborhood Waialae Iki is a fabulous neighborhood with plenty of possibilities for outdoor activities.
 At the top is the Wiliwilinui Ridge hiking trail, starting beyond the estate lots at the end of Okoa St, and leading even higher to the very top of the Koolau mountain range.
 At the base of the hill along Analii St is the large Waialae Iki Park, a popular spot for football, soccer, baseball and tennis enthusiasts.
 The closest access to the ocean is across the highway at Wailupe Beach Park.

 Waialae Iki real estate appeals to many for its stunning views, friendly wide streets and well kept appearance, as well as convenient quick access to shopping and downtown Honolulu.
 Additionally, residents on the lower section of Waialae Iki have a roaming security service, for a nominal association fee.
 It is no surprise that Waialae Iki homes for sale often receive multiple offers and sell quickly.

-The average days on market for Waialae Iki houses before sold were 47 days September 2017 compared to 147 days September 2016.
+The average days on market for Waialae Iki houses before sold were 14 days November 2017.

 Waialae Iki History Wiliwilinui was once the name for this entire ridge, given because of the wiliwili trees that bloomed here so beautifully.
 The famous trail at the top still bears that name, while the rest was later renamed Waialae Iki after the Waialae Springs.